hemanth-sunkireddy/ISS_Hackhaton/README.md

 # theRetrieval_Zone@iiit

-Welcome to 'theRetrieval_Zone@iiit', where you can find what's lost, borrow what's needed,and buy what's wanted.
+Welcome to 'theRetrieval_Zone@iiit', where you can find what you lost, borrow what you need,and buy what what you want.
 It is IIIT Hyderabad's Hub for Campus Sharing.
 Our application provides a convenient and efficient way for users to connect and share resources, and helps build a stronger and more collaborative campus community.

 Here are some guidelines for operating this app -